Farmland value increases slow down | The Western Producer

 Ontario values rose 3.3 percent and Quebec’s went up 2.8 percent.
 Atlantic Canada figures had not yet been reviewed.

-Gervais said producers are being more cautious as the price of land relative to income is more expensive.
+Gervais said producers are being more cautious because the price of land relative to income is more expensive.

 “If you look at the price of land on average compared to what you can get out of your land we’re at the top of the cycle,” he said.